sp-soul/sp-soul.github.io/_posts/2020-08-12-making-and-hosting-your-own-blog.md

 The content between these dashes is known as “front matter”, and it basically tells Jekyll what it needs to know about the page that you’re making.
 As it’s a blog, it follows the layout I’ve created called `post`, and the `class` line is for styling.
 Some of these lines are optional, such as `readingtime` and `tags`, but the rest are worth keeping but altering for your purposes.

-Everything underneath the dashes if your blog content!
+Everything underneath the dashes is your blog content!
 You can write everything in plain text or markdown, and it’ll be interpreted perfectly for you online when you commit your changes.
 Here is a complete [markdown cheatsheet here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to help you out.

 ![The contents of a new blog post on Github](/static/img/posts/making-and-hosting-your-own-blog/github-blog-post-four.png){:loading="lazy"}